 THE MINDFUL HORSE

-The Mindful Horse is a trading name of Mindful Mindset, and Graeme Green through various partnerships, has been delivering Equine Facilitated Learning for around 10 years.
+The Mindful Horse is a trading name of Mindful Mindset, and Graeme Green has been delivering Equine Facilitated Interactions since 2010.
 The Mindful Horse has worked both in the UK and abroad with groups as diverse as Corporate Exec teams and Young People in Referral Units.

 The work produces consistently positive feedback both in terms of the its insight and effectiveness, for example to cite an executive coach from a recent event: "The horse's behaviour taught me just how much the intention, posture and conviction I adopt impacts those around me.....
 From my work as a coach, I can tell you that these sorts of realisations can sometimes take leaders months to arrive at.
-Apache managed it in about 90 minutes!"
+The horse managed it in about 90 minutes!"

 Graeme now works from a home base of Athena, near Paddock Wood in Kent, where he also provides Diploma level Practitioner training (see video below).
 He will also travel to deliver with other herds in other locations as clients' require.

 What is Equine Facilitated Interactions?